Welcome to the Parents Guide!

 Friends or family members that have been authorised by you to collect your child from camp are able to collect.
 We ask that all parents/ family members collecting children bring the unique booking ID number when collecting, in order to confirm that they are authorised to collect.

 Children need to bring a packed lunch and drink bottle each day.
-For children attending the sleepover on Thursday night, they will be provided with a packed lunch and drink for Friday.
+For children attending the sleepover on Thursday night, they will be provided with breakfast and a packed lunch (plus drinks) on Friday.
 Please be aware that children on camp may have nut allergies – please avoid nuts and nut products in your child’s packed lunch.

 Our courses run rain or shine.
 Our safari-style camps include a large yurt, so that activities can take place under canvas, although good waterproofs mean that activities can take place outside.